BCCDC-PHL/illumina-uploader/README.md

 - ~~v0.1~~
      - ~~Generate update.txt and ignore.txt files~~
      - ~~Generate .json file for each run directory~~
+     - ~~Generate COPY_COMPLETE file for each run directory~~
-- v0.2   - Email functionality
+- v0.2   - Email functionality using mail folder
-- v0.3   - Web UI
+- v0.3   - Web UI using flask/django
+- v0.4   - Email run instrument errors (Can be done on cloud?)
+- v0.5   - Upload to IRIDA for full analysis.
+Get IRIDA project number from samplesheet.
+Check sequdas code.
+- v0.6   - QC metrics (separate MultiQC and Kraken summery screens)
+- v0.7   - Advanced Data integrity check
+- v0.8   - Installer and one script run
-- v0.4   - Progress bar in UI using API
+- v0.9   - Progress bar in UI using API
-- v0.5   - Advanced Data Integrity checks
-- v0.4   - Installer
-- v1.0   - First Release
+- v1.0   - First Release Freeze, no new features

 ## Troubleshooting
 Problem: `$'\r': command not found`